Bad Boy Billionaires: India: Legal issues

 On 28 August 2020, two petitions were filed against the release of the documentary in the Bihar district court.
-Bihar court passed an interim stay order on the petition filed by Subrata Roy against the release of the documentary in the Netflix platform.
+The Bihar court passed an interim stay order on the petition filed by Subrata Roy against the release of the documentary in the Netflix platform.
 Following the stay order by the Bihar court, Netflix threatened to move to the Supreme Court against the court order for restraining the documentary release.

 Diamond merchant Mehul Choksi also filed a petition against the release of the documentary in the Delhi High Court and further filed a request demanding for the pre-screening of the documentary.
 Mehul Choksi filed the plea after being told that his involvement related to the Punjab National Bank Scam was also covered in the documentary.
 However his plea was dismissed by a single judge panel of the Delhi High Court on 29 August 2020.

 On 1 September 2020, Hyderabad civil court restrained the release of the webseries after issuing a stay order on a petition filed by Ramalinga Raju.
 Raju claimed that the webseries documents half-truths about him and insisted that it would tarnish his reputation and privacy in an unlawful way.

 On 2 September 2020, the Supreme Court rejected the plea for relief filed by Netflix and upheld the stay order on the release of the documentary.

-On 5 October 2020, Netflix released three out of four films in the anthology, including those featuring Vijay Mallya, Nirav Modi and Subrata Roy, while the final episode about Ramalinga Raju remained encumbered by legal injunctions and as of December 2020 has yet to be released.
+On 5 October 2020, Netflix released three out of four films in the anthology, including those featuring Vijay Mallya, Nirav Modi and Subrata Roy, while the final episode about Ramalinga Raju remained encumbered by legal injunctions and as of July 2024 has yet to be released.